poppingtonic/terminology-server/termserver/README.md

  * PL/Python and PL/V8 must be installed on the server
  * The database user created for the terminology server must be a superuser - they will need to be able to add database extensions

+## Python dependencies
+The global Python installation needs to have [ujson](https://pypi.python.org/pypi/ujson).
+This is an ultra-fast JSON parser that actually makes a difference to the performance of the most expensive PL/Python procedures.

+Run `sudo pip install ujson` when building the server.